1- Before You Start the Engine

 - Naming and operating all dashboard controls

 The method below provides the best view of adjacent lanes, for maximum safety.

 - Inside mirror: Have your teen sit up straight in the driver’s seat and adjust the inside mirror

 so that it frames the entire rear window.
 This is the main mirror for viewing what is behind the vehicle.

 - Left-side mirror: Have your teen lean their head toward the left-side window, and set the left mirror so they can barely see the side of the car.
 When they sit up straight, the car should no longer be visible in the mirror.

 - Right-side mirror: Do the same to the right.
 Have your teen lean to the right over the car’s center console, and set the right mirror so they can barely see the right side of the car.

 Additionally, teach your teen how to look over their shoulder to check the “blind spot” on each side of the car that cannot be seen in the mirrors.

 Lesson four – seating position

-A proper seat position is critical to maintaining control of the vehicle.
+The proper seat position is important to safely control the vehicle.
 Your teen should sit with their back firmly against the seat.
 There should be at least 10 inches between the steering wheel and the driver’s chest, with the air bag pointing at the chest.
 The top of the steering wheel should be no higher than the shoulders.
-Move the seat forward or backward so that the driver’s heel touches the floor and can pivot quickly between the brake and accelerator.
+Move the seat forward or backward so that the driver’s heel touches the floor and can pivot between the brake and accelerator.
 Shorter drivers may need a seat cushion or pedal extenders to sit safely 10 inches from the air bag.
 The head restraint should be at the center of the driver’s head.